acidlabsStudios/EmployeeHandbook/where-we-work.md

 ## From coffee shops

 Working from home all the time isn't everyone's cup of coffee.
-Thus, we sometimes choose to work from coffee shops or other third spaces.
+Sometimes choose to work from coffee shops or other third spaces.
 Great for a buzz of other people and much-needed caffeine of course, but please do think about basic security rules and procedures to ensure that nothing leaks on to the cafe wifi.

 ## From a coworking space somewhere else